leikahing/dotfiles/README.md

 ## Personal Motivation

-This is a rebuild of the dotfiles I've been using throughout the last few years either on my own computer or when I was working at Facebook.
+This is a rewrite of the dotfiles I've been using throughout the last few years either on my own computer or when I was working at Facebook.

 Those old dotfiles got pretty out of hand and I realized I started having no idea what was going on sometimes because some of my configuration was abstracted away via the likes of `prezto`.
 Plus, it started making my command line super-slow to load.

 I also need way less complexity now in my dotfiles because I also just slimmed down what I need to write code or whatever.

-## Setup
+## Basic Setup

 ```
 # clone the repo